 Education

 As a parent, you will also have to take the cost of education into account.
 However, if your employer pays for your kids’ education as part of your package, then you don’t need to worry about the expense.
 The cost of education depends on the school that you select and the grade/year of your child.
-You are usually expected to pay the school fees on a per-term basis – and the school year in the UAE is typically made up of three terms.
+You are usually expected to pay the school fees on a termly basis.
+The school year in the UAE is typically made up of three terms.
 Some schools are significantly more expensive than others in the country.
-The following table will give you an indication of the average cost for each education level:
+The following table will give you an indication of the average cost for each grade:

 Note that there are schools that are cheaper and more expensive than this.
 KHDA‘s website is a very helpful place to start as you can easily see what each school has to offer and its annual prices.